Sources: Paris Convention and Visitors Office, Paris Mayor's Office

 Festivals and Seasonal Events

-From July 20th through September 3rd, 2017, a full-fledged beach with sand, games, cafes, and even boating will take over the banks of the Seine and the Bassin de la Villette in North Paris.
-Paris Plages has enjoyed enormous success since its launch in 2003 and attracted millions of visitors last year.
-On hot nights, sipping a drink at one of the open-air bars installed on the beach or enjoying free live concerts are now summer staples in Paris.
+Through September 2nd, 2018, a full-fledged beach with sand, games, cafes, and even boating will take over the banks of the Seine and the Bassin de la Villette in North Paris.
+Paris Plages has enjoyed enormous success since its launch in 2003 and attracted millions of visitors over the past few years.
+Especially on hot nights, sipping a drink at one of the open-air bars installed on the beach or enjoying free live concerts are now summer staples in Paris.

-Every year, Parisians and visitors spread out blankets at the ultramodern Parc de la Villette, where some 36 movies are shown on a giant outdoor screen.
-Starting to see why July is a great month for film aficionados?
-In 2017, entry is free (but you can rent a chaise-longue for a small fee.)
+Every year, Parisians and visitors spread out blankets at the ultramodern Parc de la Villette, where some 40 movies are shown on a giant outdoor screen.
+Starting to see why August is a great month for film aficionados?
+In 2018, entry is free (but you can rent a chaise-longue for a small fee.)
 This year, the theme is "Let's Sing" and features blockbusters and Oscar-winners such as "La La Land" with Emma Stone and Ryan Gosling.

 Visit the official website

 This retrospective gives visitors the chance to discover the work of Diego Giacometti, frequently referred to as an "artisan-poet" by art critics.
 While furniture is generally not held in regard as "high art", the work of Giacometti proves that notion wrong.
 Some 50 pieces-- from tables to benches and chairs-- are shown at this interesting exhibit, and comprise the final work commissioned to the artist before he passed away in 1985.
 His interest in aerial geometry, Greco-Roman and Etruscan myths and cultural sources, and natural forms make him one of the most innovative designers of the 20th century, alongside Brancusi and Philippe Starck.
 Especially of note are his pieces in bronze and resin.
 Previously unseen photos and other archival elements are also on display.